callstack/react-native-paper-codemod/CONTRIBUTING.md

 We prefix our commit messages with one of the following to signify the kind of change:

-* `fix`: bug fixes, e.g. fix card transform.
+- `fix`: bug fixes, e.g. fix card transform.
-* `feat`: new features, e.g. add button transform.
+- `feat`: new features, e.g. add button transform.
-* `refactor`: code/structure refactor, e.g. new structure folder for transforms.
+- `refactor`: code/structure refactor, e.g. new structure folder for transforms.
-* `test`: adding or updating tests.
+- `test`: adding or updating tests.
-* `chore`: tooling changes, e.g. change circle ci config.
+- `chore`: tooling changes, e.g. change circle ci config.

 ### Linting and tests

-We use `flow` for type checking, `eslint` with `prettier` for linting and formatting the code, and `jest` for testing.
+We use `eslint` with `prettier` for linting and formatting the code, and `jest` for testing.
 Our pre-commit hooks verify that the linter and tests pass when commiting.
 You can also run the following commands manually:

-* `yarn flow`: run flow on all files.
-* `yarn lint`: run eslint and prettier.
+- `yarn lint`: run eslint and prettier.
-* `yarn test`: run tests.
+- `yarn test`: run tests.

 ### Sending a pull request

 When you're sending a pull request:

-* Prefer small pull requests focused on one change.
+- Prefer small pull requests focused on one change.
-* Verify that `flow`, `eslint` and tests are passing.
+- Verify that `eslint` and tests are passing.

 ## Reporting issues